sveltejs/vite-plugin-svelte/packages/playground/default-svelte-template/README.md

 adapted to vite by moving index.html to root and replacing rollup config with vite

-use yarn
+use pnpm

-`yarn dev` starts dev server
+`pnpm dev` starts dev server
-`yarn build` builds for production
+`pnpm build` builds for production